 Also of interest is that Geneva has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Geneva telecommute to their jobs.
-Overall, about 8.64% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.94% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Geneva is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Geneva really has some of the features that families look for when choosing a good community to raise children.
 Is Geneva perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 The people who call Geneva home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Geneva residents report their race to be White, followed by Asian.
-Important ancestries of people in Geneva include Irish, Italian, English, and Polish.
+Important ancestries of people in Geneva include Irish, Italian, Polish, and English.

 The most common language spoken in Geneva is English.
 Other important languages spoken here include Spanish and Polish.